dnschneid/espleak/README.md

 [dnschneid/esphome@i2creset](https://github.com/dnschneid/esphome/tree/i2creset) and pulled in by `espleak.yaml`.

+## How do I test it?

+Test the flow reporting by filling up a bucket in a fixture and timing how long it takes to fill up.
+The reported flow during the fill should equal the volume of the bucket divided by the time it took to fill.

+Test the flow-based leak response by enabling the flow simulator entity and increasing the flow until it is just below the threshold of one of your entries.
+Then, turn on a fixture to push the flow over the limit and confirm the system reacts after time has elapsed.
+You can shut off the fixture before time has elapsed to confirm that the timing resets.
+Hitting the "clear leak" button will automatically zero out the flow simulator.

+Testing the burst heuristics is more involved.
+The easiest way is to target a burst flow rate that can be quickly achieved by something you control -- be it a garden hose nozzle, a washing machine, or even an irrigation system.
+Then, increase the `sensor_update_interval_ms` setting until the flow rate is outside the measurable range of the sensors (see the `flow_max` calculation).
+Once you've installed the updated image, you should be able to trigger the burst heuristics by suddenly activating your flow source.
+You can try different update intervals to push the sensing into different regions of operation.
+Remember to revert the update interval when you're done testing, otherwise your next shower will be extremely short.

 ## Caveats?

 Due to the 200Hz maximum sample rate, espleak may not suffice for larger homes.
 The exact thresholds are dependent on